-Late on a midweek night in September 1906 an express passenger and mail train descended upon Grantham station out of the darkness at high speed, disastrously derailed.
-Much of the wreckage fell down an embankment and caught fire.
+Late on a midweek night in September 1906 an express passenger and mail train descended upon Grantham station out of the darkness at high speed and disastrously derailed.
+Many of the wooden carriages fell down an embankment, broke apart and caught fire.

 How did the emergency services of the town cope with such a sudden and unheralded catastrophe?

 Several people were killed outright by the impact and were beyond help, but there were many injured casualties.
 Some were able to free themselves, but others were unconscious, badly injured, or trapped by the heavy steel carriage bogies and underframes, and they were unable to move as the flames began to take hold.
 Their survival would depend upon:

 - a first response from those who happened to be at or near the scene;